LambertDanquah/Privacy-Preserving-Machine-Learning/README.md

 # Zero-Knowledge-Machine-Learning
-Intersection of Machine Learning, Privacy Enhancing Technology and Blockchain
+Intersection of Machine Learning, Cryptography and Blockchain